 - 5. Propel allograft.
 After achieving the final planned osteotomy diameter, fill the osteotomy with a well hydrated, mainly cancellous, allograft.
 Use the last Densah® Bur used in step 4 in Densifying Mode (Counterclockwise) with low speed 150-200 rpm with no irrigation to propel the allograft into the sinus.
 The Densah® Bur must only facilitate the allograft material compaction to further lift the sinus membrane, and not to advance beyond the sinus floor more than 2-3 mm.
 Repeat the graft propelling step to facilitate additional membrane lift as needed according to implant length. - 6.
 Place implant.
 Place the implant into the osteotomy.
 If using the surgical motor to tap the implant into place, the unit may stop when reaching the placement torque maximum.
 Finish placing the implant to depth with a torque indicating wrench.

-\Clinician judgement and experience should be applied in conjunction with this suggestive use protocol.
+Clinician experience and judgment should be used in conjunction with this suggested use protocol.